Technical Specifications

 Image capture speed

-• About one minute typical capture time for a reasonably lit indoor scene (“Full HDR” mode at 1 second base exposure)
+• About one minute typical capture time for a reasonably lit indoor scene ("Auto/Max" mode at 1 second base exposure)

-• 20 seconds shortest capture time for an outdoor scene and full daylight ("Fast HDR" mode at 1/15th second base exposure)
+• 15 seconds shortest capture time for an outdoor scene and full daylight ("3 Shot" HDR mode at 1/15th second base exposure)

-• about 7½ minutes longest capture time for a night scene with minimal lighting ("Full HDR" mode at 30 seconds base exposure)
+• about 7½ minutes longest capture time for a night scene with minimal lighting ("Auto/Max" HDR mode at 30 seconds base exposure)

-Scenes taken in "Fast HDR" mode will capture faster.
+Scenes taken in "3 Shot" HDR mode will capture faster.
 Well lit scenes will generally allow faster capturing.
 Capturing in darkness with only minimal lighting is possible.

 The boot-up time from pressing the power button to being ready to capture is about 20 seconds.